leaningtech/labs/sites/browserpod/src/content/docs/14-reference/00-BrowserPod/05-onOpen.md

 ---
 title: onOpen
-description: Set up a callback that will be invoked when a file or URL is opened in the pod
+description: Set up a callback that will be invoked when a file or URL is opened in the Pod
 ---

 ```ts